-The Expressive Arts Faculty comprises Drama, Music and Art & Design at KS3; GCSEs in Drama, Music, Art & Design and Graphic Communication at KS4 with access to Drama & Theatre Studies, Music and a range of Design courses at A Level through the Welwyn Hatfield Consortium.
+The Expressive Arts Faculty comprises Drama, Music and Art & Design at KS3; GCSEs in Drama, Art & Design, Music and Graphic Communication are available at KS4.
+An additional Arts Award qualification is available from year 10.
+Students can access Drama & Theatre Studies, Music and a range of Design courses at A Level through the Welwyn Hatfield Consortium post 16.

 At KS3, Music and Art are taught predominantly in form groups, whereas Drama is taught in six, smaller, mixed ability groups.
-In music, pupils learn to perform and compose in a variety of styles.
-They are taught to compose at the computer using "Sibelius" and practically by using traditional instruments including their voices.
-Pupils' study of Drama starts with the principle areas of skills and the history of theatre (including Greek and Medieval theatre) and builds towards a social message based content including exploration of discrimination and environmental issues.
+In Music, pupils learn to perform and compose in a variety of styles.
+They are taught to compose at the computer using "Noteflight" and "Soundtrap" and practically by using traditional instruments including their voices.
+Pupils' study of Drama starts with the principal areas of skills and the history of theatre (including Greek and Mediaeval theatre) and builds towards a social message based content including exploration of discrimination and environmental issues.

-At KS4, Drama, Music and Art & Design are options choices, where the exam for each consists of both practical and written components.
-Music involves composition and listening.
+At KS4, Drama, Music, Graphic Communication and Art & Design are options choices, where the exam for each consists of both practical and written components.
+Music involves performance, composition and listening.
 Drama involves improvisation, role play and performances.
 Art & Design courses are designed to be broad and flexible allowing pupils to develop skills in the use of a range of 2D and 3D media, painting & drawing, a wide range of decorative techniques and processes such as printmaking, working with fabric, sculpture and digital art.
 We promote independent learning strategies within the Faculty where pupils are encouraged to extend their skills and knowledge as they develop their research and investigation skills and their planning and making abilities.

 For enrichment, we aim to arrange theatre trips or an in-school visit from a theatre company every year as it is essential for pupils to see plays live on stage.
 Dramatic/musical productions are produced yearly.
-There are also various clubs available as enrichment after school to complement our courses such as: Movie Stars, Drama Club, Guitar group and GCSE composition in Music.
+There are also various clubs available as enrichment after school to complement our courses such as: Drama Club and Musical Theatre.
 Instrumental and vocal lessons are also offered during the school day.

-There are a number of enrichment activities in Music including two choirs, two bands and a number of ensembles.
-They rehearse after school, usually once a week and perform regularly in concerts, house music competitions and at professional venues.
+There are a number of enrichment activities in Music including Choir, Keyboard Group, Ukulele Group, Orchestra and Rock Band.
+They rehearse at lunch or after school, usually once a week and perform regularly in concerts, house music competitions and at professional venues.
 Our prestigious choir has a varied repertoire and performs annually at the Willow Foundation's Christmas concert at St Albans' Cathedral.
 Lady Salisbury regularly invites us to Hatfield House to provide entertainment at her charity coffee mornings.

-In Art & Design, a number of enrichment activities are run throughout KS3 and KS4, these include trips to major London galleries such as the Tate and the National; visiting tutors and artists come in to school to run workshops and talk about their work including tutors from the Royal Academy who work with GCSE students.
+In Art & Design, a number of enrichment activities are run throughout KS3 and KS4, these include trips to local galleries and large London galleries such as the Tate and the National; visiting tutors and artists come in to school to run workshops and talk about their work including tutors from the Royal Academy who work with GCSE students.
 There are competitions run throughout the year, some of which are in-house and some are national, giving students of all ages the opportunity to succeed in a wider field.
-Visits by members of industry, such as engineers, promote and explain the importance of the creative subjects in a variety of career pathways to the pupils.
 Enrichment clubs encourage creative development and give pupils the opportunity to extend and develop their own design practice.